FHA Loan Requirement & Fundamentals

 There are no geographical restrictions with the FHA financing program - you can get an FHA loan on a house regardless of where it is located as long as it is going to be your primary residence.
 You cannot use an FHA loan for a second home or an investment property.
 Multi-unit properties are acceptable on an FHA loan, up to 4 units - as long as you plan to live in one of the units.

-Acreage can sometimes be a problem with FHA financing.
-Most lenders will give you value for only 5 acres, and the land cannot be worth more than the home on an FHA loan.
+Acreage can sometimes be a problem with FHA financing - the land cannot be worth more than the home on an FHA loan.

 One more thing!
 Don’t forget to give this FHA addendum to your realtor to have the seller sign along with your real estate contract.
 FHA can be a great product but there are some restrictions and additional requirements.
 It is always best to meet with a mortgage planner or apply online to get pre-approved before you find a house.